Specialization in secondary special education or severe disabilities and autism

 1. Secondary Special Education, Mild/Moderate (6-12) – for those looking to become special education teachers in middle or high schools.

-2. Severe Disabilities and Autism (PK-12) – this specialization prepares candidates to teach and support individuals with low-incidence disabilities who have extensive support needs (e.g. intellectual disability, Autism Spectrum Disorder, multiple disabilities).
+2. Severe Disabilities and Autism (PK-3, K-6, or 6-12) – this specialization prepares candidates to teach and support individuals with low-incidence disabilities who have extensive support needs (e.g. intellectual disability, Autism Spectrum Disorder, multiple disabilities).

 Who should consider this program